Andiweli/GameStick-Assets/README.md

 This repository contains curated assets from original PlayJam GameStick releases, including:

 - **Forwarder APKs**
-  Small launcher apps that forward to the *original* GameStick game APKs (for use on OUYA and compatible Android devices).
+  Small launcher apps that forward to the *original* GameStick game APKs (for use on OUYA Android devices).

 - **Game artwork**
   Enhanced and sharpened PNG icons and JPG screenshots based on the original GameStick store material.